 If you want to run a the tflint

-hook with custom rulesets defined in a private repository, you will need to export locally a valid GITHUB_TOKEN
+hook with custom rulesets defined in a private repository, you will need to export a valid GITHUB_TOKEN

 token.